FluentValidation/FluentValidation/docs/upgrading-to-9.md

 RuleFor(x => x.Surname).NotNull().WithSeverity(Severity.Warning);
 ```

-Alternatively, this can be generated from a callback, allowing the severity to be dynamically determined:
+Alternatively, this can now be generated from a callback, allowing the severity to be dynamically determined:

 ```csharp
 RuleFor(x => x.Surname).NotNull().WithSeverity(x => Severity.Warning);